COMPOSITION: Levamisole hydrochloride 10 mg/mL, Praziquantel 2 mg/mL.

 Good husbandry practices: Zone control is important in the management of these worm parasites.
 To prevent re-infestation, practise good hygiene and sanitation, and eliminate dampness.
 Ideally the birds should be moved into a clean cage 48 hours after initial treatment, and the old cage thoroughly scrubbed and disinfected.
 To prevent infection from the outside, prevent birds access to intermediate hosts, e.g. grasshoppers, cockroaches and earthworms.
 Wild birds can infect the aviary with their droppings.

-Available in 25mL and 100mL dropper packs, and economical 2 litre aviary packs.
+Available in 25mL and 100mL dropper packs, and economical 2.5L aviary packs.